D-Clara/dynamic_reachy/docs/developer/GlobalUtilisation.md

 PREPROCESSING = True
 ```

+two different functions in the file :
+- *reproduce_traj* : to reproduce the trajectory with current position
+- *reproduce_traj_bis* : to reproduce the trajectory with goal position

 To run the file use this command (if you are in the *src* directory) :
 ```
 python3 reproduce_traj.py